guardian/targeting-client/README.md

 Instead of version `0.1.0` insert the version you'd like to use (probably the latest).
 For a full listing of versions check [here](https://bintray.com/guardian/editorial-tools/targeting-client).

-Some people have issues accessing the BinTray jcenter repository, usually this can be fixed by adding the following to your `build.sbt`:

-`resolvers += "Guardian Bintray" at "https://dl.bintray.com/guardian/editorial-tools"`

 # Adding a new Campaign Type